 This post is also available in: Nederlands (Dutch)

-In 2015 I had a chat with Dutch Michel Klaassen a.k.a.
-DJ/producer Tellurian.
-Tellurian's first gig took place in a church in Hoorn.
+In 2015 'Mr. Mokum' Michel Klaassen a.k.a.
+Tellurian a.k.a.
+Leviathan told me about his first gig in a church in Hoorn.
 He was immediately asked to perform live.
-These days his music is being released on various labels.
+That was quite nerve wracking.

 “In 1991 a friend, DJ Bastiaan Prins, organized an old-school party called God’s House in the old church in Berkhout, near Hoorn.
 I was 21 at the time and felt quite honored when he asked me if I wanted to do a live act with my self-produced music.
 A number of those tracks were later released under the alias Tellurian on my first Mokum Records 5 Release.”

 “God’s House was a great experience.
 Various styles were played during the evening and the party was completely sold out.
 I remember that Planet Rock from Africa Bambaataa was played and also the first 2 Unlimited track, Get Ready for This, when they had not reached their status of fame yet.
 From constructive to solid, dark oldskool and techno, it was all played.
 The audience consisted of party people from Hoorn and the surrounding area.
 The type of crowd you would also encounter at other parties in The Netherlands.”

 “I was pretty nervous.
 Especially because my music came fresh from my home studio and no one at the event had heard my tracks yet.
 Since I was playing a live set, I had been busy preparing for weeks.
 On the spot, I added some freaky stuff to the set.
 Bastiaan Prins was one of the people who supported me.
 At that time he often supplied me with his new mixtapes.
 We have always enjoyed listening and making music together.
 He is also known as a radio DJ and our taste in music is very similar: R&B, swing beat, house, soul, hip hop, house classics and so on.
 In those days he was one of my inspirators.”